-Dealing Day means a Business Day, except where English banks or exchanges are not open for business.
+Dealing Day means a Business Day, except where English banks or exchanges are expected not to be open for business.

 A list outlining the expected Non-Dealing Days for the Fund throughout the year is available in the Investor Notices and Policies section at wellington.com.